Mantle of the Expert was developed by Dorothy Heathcote at Newcastle University in the 1980’s.

 In this new role Abbott used Mantle of the Expert with teachers in their classrooms, using Heathcote’s laboratory method.
 His aim was to demonstrate how Mantle of the Expert worked with students in authentic classroom settings, using few props or elaborate resources.
 His approach was more pragmatic than Heathcote’s and designed to be easier for teachers to implement.

 Since this time, Abbott and others have continued to develop Mantle of the Expert, working to train teachers in the UK, New Zealand, USA, and Palestine.
-Since 2012 eight schools in different regions of England have become ‘training schools’ for Mantle of the Expert.
+Since 2012 a number of schools in different regions of the UK have become ‘training schools’ for Mantle of the Expert.
 And the approach is included in several university teacher training courses (including Newcastle).